Integrated Members (PhD)

 PhD from Université Paris 8 (Études Portugaises) and from NOVA University Lisbon (Linguistics – Text Theory), she is an Assistant Professor in the Linguistics Department of School of Social Sciences and Humanities of NOVA University Lisbon (NOVA FCSH) and a researcher of the Linguistics Research Centre of NOVA University Lisbon (CLUNL) developing work in the group Grammar & Text | Multitext.
 Based in the linguistics of text and discourse, her work focuses on digital language practices, scientific literacy and the dissemination of science, as well as the transposition of language tools for specific purposes.

 PhD in Historical Linguistics from the School of Social Sciences and Humanities of NOVA University Lisbon.
 She is a member of the Grammar & Text research group at CLUNL.
-Researcher in Historical Morphology of Portuguese.
+Her research focuses on the Historical Morphology of Portuguese, namely in the field of analogy and grammaticalization.
 Her other areas of interest are Historical Pragmatics, more specifically in the area of Courtesy.
-She has published works on Forms of Address and Morphology, from a diachronic perspective.
-She has given several oral presentations focusing on issues of linguistic change and pragmatics.
-She graduated in Modern Languages and Literature – Portuguese and English Studies and did her MA in Historical Syntax of Portuguese at the Faculty of Letters of the University of Lisbon.
-She is currently a secondary school Portuguese teacher, with extensive experience in teaching Portuguese as a non-native language.
+She has published works on Forms of Address and Morphology from a diachronic perspective.
+She has published work on Forms of Address and Morphology from a diachronic perspective.
+She has a degree in Modern Languages and Literatures – Portuguese and English Studies and a master’s degree in Historical Syntax of Portuguese from the Faculty of Letters of the University of Lisbon.
+She is currently a Visiting Assistant Professor at the FCSH and a Visiting Adjunct Professor at the Santarém School of Education.
+She also has extensive experience in teaching Portuguese (mother tongue and non-mother tongue).

 Noémia Jorge is a researcher at the Linguistics Research Centre of NOVA University Lisbon and, currently, an Assistant Professor at Escola Superior de Educação e Ciências Sociais do Politécnico de Leiria (School of Education and Social Sciences of Polytechnic of Leiria).
 She has a PhD in Linguistics (specialist in Text and Discourse Linguistics) and her main research areas are text Linguistics and Portuguese Language Didactics.